hed-standard/hed-specification/docs/source/Appendix_A.md

 * - allowedCharacter*
   - valueClass
   - Specifies a character used in values of this class.
+* - conversionFactor
+  - unit, unitModifier
+  - Multiplicative factor to multiply by to convert to default units. <br/>
+    (Added in version 8.1.0.)
 * - defaultUnits*
   - unitClass
   - Specifies units to use if placeholder value has no units.